Restaurant Details

 To start, the garlic-butter pizette arrived like a halo: a saucer-sized cloud with a lacy Parmesan fringe and an emerald sheen that smelt indecently good.
 Immediately, it became a pull-and-tear situation.
 As a result, it set the tone, unfussy food with just enough theatre and you’re already hankering for the next plate to land…

 Next, the negroni-cured trout was silky and cool, slices of coral fish lounging in a herb-green pool.
 Crucially, the sauce was drinkable, dunkable, spoonable and downright delicious.
 Meanwhile, pickled cucumber and bright orange segments kept everything sharp, while a neat pop of roe added texture.
-In the end, it’s a starter that drinks like an aperitif and eats like a promise.
+In the end, it’s a plate that drinks like an aperitif and eats like a dream.

-Next up, pumpkin fritti arrived light and golden: bite-size crescents, gently sweet, set on a cool swoop of whipped cheese and finished with that non-negotiable lemon squeeze.
+Next up, pumpkin fritti arrived light and golden: bite-size crescents, gently sweet, set on a cool swoop of ricotta and finished with that non-negotiable lemon squeeze and pinch of chilli.
+This is exactly the kind of balance I chase.
 Unsurprisingly, the plate vanished quickly.
-Texturally, it moves from crisp shell to soft pumpkin, then into ricotta and honey, with a whisper of chilli, exactly the kind of balance I chase.

 We closed with tiramisu and a burnt-honey chocolate gelato, insane, and authentically delicious.
 Naturally, the tiramisu was the huge, soft-set wedge you dream of if you grew up believing dessert should come with two spoons and a gentle argument.
 Properly soaked sponge, plush mascarpone, the bitter edge of cocoa, nothing cloying.
 In theory, I intended to share; in reality, good intentions are famously weak against good tiramisu.